tegola-hubs/tegola-hubs.github.com/allanton.md

 worked out how to crimp RJ45 lugs and had mounted nanostations at two houses.

-When Peter and Will visited in early February 2013, there was not a great deal to do: mount the sectoral antenna and show Hew and Anne how to configure the nanostations.
+When Peter and Will visited in early February 2013 to get everything running, there was not a great deal to do: mount the sectoral antenna, a small amount of configuration,  and show Hew and Anne how to configure the nanostations.

 <div class="image-float-right">